Looking for a good 6 month old sleep schedule for your baby? See this sample sleep schedule and tips to help your family sleep well.

 Happy half birthday to your little babe!

 There’s a lot going on in your 6-month-old’s life these days.
 Playtime is more active.
-Smiles and giggles more abundant, and there are plenty of milestones to celebrate.
+And there are plenty of milestones to celebrate.

 Your baby may even be sleeping through the night or sleeping a big long stretch at night.
 Now that’s something to celebrate!